peyrona/mingle/README.md

  **How to install Mingle?**

-> 1. Download lastest release (at the right side of this web page: only the "mingle-*.zip" file is needed).
+> 1. Download lastest release (at the right side of this web page).
 > 2. Create a folder in you PC named "Mingle" (or whatever you like).
 > 3. Unzip the downloaded file inside your local "Mingle" folder.
 > 4. Either:<br>